drakcoder/NLP/README.md

 # NLP
-A simple NLP model using the IMDB Dataset
+## A simple NLP model using the IMDB Dataset: